 - Purchase an email hosting package from your current domain registrar and continue with the steps below

 - Transfer your domain to a web hosting provider that offers free email hosting and lets you forward your emails.
 I personally prefer using Bluehost since they’re inexpensive and make it really easy to transfer your domain to them from another provider.
 Once you’ve done this, you can move on to setting up your custom domain with Gmail.

 Option 2: Sign up for Google Workspace (formerly G Suite)

 While the first option will save you money, I do recommend just signing up for Google Workspace (formerly known as G suite) instead.
-It’s much simpler and more reliable than the hack described in this post.
-In addition to a custom domain email address that matches your website’s name, you’ll have tons of extra features that make it easier to collaborate, store documents, share files, and even add or remove user accounts for other people on your team that use your domain name in their email addresses:
+It’s much simpler and more reliable than option 1.
+In addition to a custom email address with Gmail that matches your website’s domain name, you’ll have tons of extra features that make it easier to collaborate, store documents, share files, and even add or remove user accounts for other people on your team that use your domain name in their email addresses:

 - For example, I have multiple @thedigitalnonprofit.com emails that I can use depending on the situation, like email@example.com, firstname.lastname@example.org, etc.

 - And when I hired a contractor, it took 2 seconds to give them a email@example.com email so we presented a consistent brand.

 - During the contract, I could make files & events shareable with all TDN employees to easily collaborate

 - Finally, when the contract ended, I could freeze their accounts with 1 click so my business’ info is safe!